 Recently, we’ve seen conversations on LinkedIn and discussions in communities about whether candidates without a college degree can land a sales job.

-Like any other industry, it can be difficult for candidates without traditional experience or a college degree to land a job in a new field.
+Like any other industry, it can be difficult for candidates without traditional experience, a college degree or certifications to land a job in a new field.
 To help you land your first sales job, we gathered advice from nine top sales executives and recruiters to show you how to break into the industry without a degree.

 So, before giving up on your dream sales job because you think it’s the end of the road, hit pause and hear what these leaders have to say.